 POLICIES AND INITIATIVES

 The federal Workforce Innovation and Opportunity Act (WIOA) guides states in achieving and maintaining an integrated, outcome-oriented public workforce system that links diverse talent to businesses.
 This is accomplished through customer-driven workforce solutions and excellent customer service that support strong regional economies.
-The 2020-2024 Workforce Innovation and Opportunity Act (WIOA) Unified Plan is available for public comment.
+The 2022-2024 Workforce Innovation and Opportunity Act (WIOA) Unified Plan Two-Year Modification is available for public comment.

 Sector strategies are regional, industry-focused approaches to building a skilled workforce and are one of the most effective ways to align public and private resources to address the talent needs of employers.
 While the approach is not new, there is increasing evidence showing that sector strategies can simultaneously improve employment opportunities for job seekers and the competitiveness of industries.
 At the heart of sector strategies are sector partnerships, sometimes referred to as industry partnerships, workforce collaboratives or regional skills alliances.
 These partnerships are led by businesses within a critical industry cluster working collaboratively with workforce development, education and training, economic development, labor and community organizations.